 A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-In accordance with the Children and Families Act 2014, a child of compulsory school age or a young person has a learning difficulty or disability if he or she:
+In accordance with the Children and Families Act 2014, a child of compulsory school age or a young person has a learning difficulty or disability if they:

-- Has a significantly greater difficulty in learning than the majority of others of the same age; - Has a disability which prevents or hinders him or her from making use of facilities generally available in a mainstream school; or - Is under five years old and would be likely to have such difficulties if special educational provision were not made for him or her.
+- Have a significantly greater difficulty in learning than the majority of others of the same age; - Have a disability which prevents or hinders them from making use of facilities generally available in a mainstream school; or - Are under five years old and would be likely to have such difficulties if special educational provision were not made for them.